antoniocapelo/angular-typewrite/README.md

 ## Description
 AngularJS directive that simulates the effect of typing on a text editor - with a blinking cursor.

-This directive works as an attribute to any HTML element, and it lets customize the speed/delay of its animation.
+This directive works as an attribute to any HTML element, and it lets customize the speed/delay of its animations.

 ##How to use: